PxTools/PxWeb2/docs/project/process.md

 # Scrum process
-- We work in sprints of three weeks.
+- The project group work in sprints of three weeks.
 - We have daily stand-up.
 - Developers have an open Teams-link where they cooperate daily.
 - The sprints end with a demo on Monday every third week at twelve o'clock.